10 Best Darn Tough Socks Reviewed and Compared

 Is this sock a good buy?
 Is it the best for one particular activity, or is it versatile?

 These metrics help to determine which are the best socks sold by the company, but there are other factors consumers should take into consideration.

 The best Darn Tough sock for hiking might not be the best for running, or cross-training or cycling, etc. Each specific activity calls for its own needs.
-For examples, hikers might want full or mid-level density of cushion for extra comfort, whereas runners and cyclist need to look for ultra lightweight options that won’t weigh them down.
+For examples, hikers might want full or mid-level density of cushion for extra comfort, whereas runners and cyclist need to look for ultra-lightweight options that won’t weigh them down.
 In some cases, Darn Tough socks are versatile for multiple activities.

-Darn Tough has a few different cushion levels, starting with ultra-light to extra cushion.
+Darn Tough has a few different cushion levels, starting with ultra-light to an extra cushion.
 The ultra-light option is best for racing for wearing in hot temperatures.
-But the company also has ultra-light and light options with cushion of varying density.
+But the company also has ultra-light and light options with a cushion of varying density.

 It offers mid-level options with a thin layer that is still very comfortable, as well as full and extra cushion options.
 These of course are packed with padding.
 The amount of cushion desired is based on personal preference.